-The most common reasons motorcycle injuries occur include:
+The most common reasons for motorcycle accident injuries include the following:

 - Driver Error: The most common motorcycle crashes occur when a car turns in front of a bike, hits the motorcyclist while changing lanes, or runs into the biker at a stop light.
 Common reasons for the driver not seeing the motorcyclist are: inattention, distractions, blind spots and that the driver is looking for cars rather than motorcycles.
 Motorcycles can easily fit into blind spots and drivers looking for cars aren’t psychologically programmed to see motorcycles.

 - Faulty Equipment: Accidents can happen even when no driver is at fault.
 Vehicle defects that slip past the manufacturer can cause an accident or faulty safety equipment may fail to protect the travelers the way it should.
 When products fail and cause avoidable harm, a skilled motorcycle accident lawyer may find it necessary to pursue a products liability case.

 - Dangerous Conditions: Motorcycle technology has developed over the years to improve rider safety.
 Many bikes now come equipped with anti-lock braking systems and traction control.
 These developments still may not eliminate all dangers.
 Additionally, poorly maintained roads, liquids that are leaked or spilled on surfaces, or improperly engineered streets and highways can lead to accidents and injuries.

 What Should You Do After a Motorcycle Accident?

 - Check For Injuries: The first thing you should do, if you are able to move, is make sure everyone is all right, and if need be, receives medical attention.
 Call 911 immediately to report injuries.